namebasehq/gitbook-learning-center/starting-from-zero/how-to-create-a-handshake-website.md

 This site was created soley by Namer [Nathan.Woodburn/](https://nathan.woodburn.au/).
 {% endhint %}

+### Excerpt

+Excerpt is a simple blog hosting platform that allows you to deploy a blog to your Handshake name in minutes.
+Find out more at [https://excerpt/](https://excerpt.hns.to).

+{% hint style="info" %}
+This site was created soley by Namer [e.skimo/](https://hns.to/e.skimo/).
+{% endhint %}

 ### dLinks

 [dLinks](https://namebase.io/dlinks) is a no-code way to instantly deploy a decentralized website to your Handshake name.
 See our dLink at [namebase/](https://namebase.hns.to).